Clear breakdown of how an MC number differs from a USDOT number. One is a free federal identifier; the other is a paid operating-authority license.

 An MC number is the operating-authority license.
 It is issued under 49 USC §13902 and is the actual permission to operate for hire in interstate commerce — to haul freight or passengers across state lines for compensation.
 The MC number costs $300 to file (the FMCSA fee for each OP-1), takes 3 to 6 weeks to activate, and requires BOC-3 plus insurance to stay active.

-Property brokers and freight forwarders also use MC numbers — MC-B for brokers, MC-FF for forwarders — even though they never physically touch the freight.
+Property brokers and freight forwardersalso use MC numbers — MC-B for brokers, MC-FF for forwarders — even though they never physically touch the freight.
 The common thread is that an MC number is always about for-hire interstate commerce.

 Side-by-Side Differences

-- Who needs one.
-USDOT is required for nearly every commercial vehicle in interstate commerce, including private carriers.
-MC is required only for for-hire interstate carriers, brokers, and forwarders.
+| Who needs one | Nearly every commercial vehicle in interstate commerce, including private carriers | For-hire interstate carriers, brokers, and forwarders only |

 Which One Do You Need?